mainmatter/playbook/process/README.md

 Well-prepared issues are a key element of an effective process.
-They provide guidance for the project team's work, allow external parties not involved with the project directly to get an understanding of what is happening, and can serve as a reference to understand what was done in a project for which reasons at a later point in the future.
+They provide guidance for the project team's work, allow external parties not involved with the project directly to get an understanding of what is happening, and can serve as future reference to understand what was done in a project, and for which reasons. at a later point in the future.

 Good issues should contain: